samyakgaur/student-database-hackathon/README.md

 - Teachers can grade students.
 - Students can upload files.
 - None of this uses online database.
-- Has dynamic user and grading system
+- Has dynamic user and grading system.

 **Screenshots**